seatsurfing/seatsurfing.github.io/docs/support.md

 # Support

-## Users on our Cloud-hosted Paid Plan
+## Users on our Cloud-hosted Professional plan

 Your plan included premium support.